Agoric/realms-shim/README.md

 [![dev dependency status][dev-deps-svg]][dev-deps-url]
 [![License][license-image]][license-url]

-This repository contains a shim implementation of an outdated [Realm API Proposal](https://github.com/tc39/proposal-realms/tree/ff7583930ed67dda603b59e343b3ed85ac741d35#ecmascript-spec-proposal-for-realms-api).
+This repository contains a legacy shim implementation of an outdated [Realm API Proposal](https://github.com/tc39/proposal-realms/tree/ff7583930ed67dda603b59e343b3ed85ac741d35#ecmascript-spec-proposal-for-realms-api).

 The Realms proposal has been superceded by the [ShadowRealm Proposal](https://github.com/tc39/proposal-shadowrealm/).
 This shim does not implement ShadowRealm, which (as of this writing) is a proposal at Stage 3 of the TC39 standardization process, so common JS engines should have support soon.

 We do not recommend the use of this shim or the original Realms approach.
-The main danger is that intrinsics are not automatically frozen, so when two mutually-suspicious Realms are communicating, both must be extremely careful to prevent any object leakage, otherwise one Realm can pollute the globals or intrinsics of the other.
-This can be prevented with a "Membrane Pattern", but the shim doesn't provide one, and the details are tricky to get right.
+While the Realm API allows the user to create a new set of independent built-ins (intrinsics), this cannot be used for isolation or security properties without either freezing those intrinsics or hiding them behind a Membrane.
+The shim provides no mechanism to do either, and both are non-trivial to implement.
+Without those, when two mutually-suspicious Realms are communicating, both must be extremely careful to prevent any object leakage, otherwise one Realm can pollute the globals or intrinsics of the other.

 ShadowRealms defines a "callable boundary" which prevents objects from passing through, mitigating this danger.